sofianunezda/Quantum-Sensing/README.md

 ## 📄 License

-This project is intended for educational and research purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-The source code and documentation are available for academic use.
-Please cite or acknowledge this repository if you use its material in your own work.
+If you use the manual, code or figures in academic or educational work, acknowledgment of this repository is appreciated.

 ---